wp-insider/simple-membership/simple-membership/readme.txt

 - Increased the size of admin nav tab menu items so they are easy to see.
 - Made all the admin menu title size consistent accross all the menus.
 - Updated the admin menu dashicon icon to a nicer looking one.
+- You can now create and configure PayPal buy now button for membership payment from the payments menu.

 = 2.2.7 =
 - Added Japanese language translation to the plugin.
 The translation was submitted by Mana.